Zucchini Nutella Swirl Muffins… a little bit of veggies, a little bit of chocolate, a whole lot of yum!

-There are firm rules and other areas that offer plenty of room for interpretation.
+There are firm rules.
+Then there are other areas that offer plenty of room for interpretation.
 There are moments of triumph and toothsome rewards.
 There are devastating failures that you can’t fully grasp the depths of until the very end.
-Baking, like life, is a delicate balance of methodology and creative out-pour.
+Baking, like life, is a delicate balance of methodology and creative outpour.
 Dangerous, yet sweet.

 I often find little life lessons in my interaction with food.
 In many ways, cooking has taught me to: be resourceful, stay open-minded, learn from my mistakes, and trust the process.